<?xml version="1.0" encoding="utf-8"?>

 The following two members of the council begin their terms July 1:

-Administrative Presiding Justice Mary J. Greenwood (voting member), Court of Appeal, Sixth Appellate District, Division One, oversees the daily administration of her appellate district.
+Administrative Presiding Justice Mary J. Greenwood (voting member), Court of Appeal, Sixth Appellate District, oversees the daily administration of her appellate district.
 In this role, she contributes to the statewide administration of the appellate courts on issues including budget, personnel, and facilities.
 Before joining the appellate bench, Justice Greenwood was the assistant supervising judge of the Family Division of the Superior Court of Santa Clara County, where she chaired the Self-Represented Litigant and Community Access Committee and served on the Supervising Judges Committee. (more bio information)

 Chad Finke (non-voting, advisory member), court executive officer for the Superior Court of Alameda County, has 25 years of judicial branch experience, with expertise in court operations, human resources, labor relations, finance, and policy analysis.
 Finke spent eight years at the Judicial Council, including three years as a division director.
 He currently serves on the council’s Court Executives Advisory Committee and Trial Court Budget Advisory Committee, as well as the National Criminal History Improvement Project. (more bio information)